 GAMMAINV

 The GAMMAINV function calculates the inverse of the gamma cumulative distribution function for a specified probability and input parameters.
-This function is commonly used in statistics and probability analysis to determine the input value corresponding to a given probability in a gamma distribution.
+It is used in statistics and probability analysis to find the input value corresponding to a given probability in a gamma distribution.

 Syntax 🔗